Vel-San/killing-floor-docker/README.md

 KF_SERVER_NAME=
 # Game Password, Do not provide the parameter if you want no password
 KF_GAME_PASS=
-# Mutators to be enabled by default on server startup; sepereate by a Comma
-# Use docker volume to modify and edit your mutators/maps @todo Document this more for noobies
-KF_MUTATORS=
 # Admin Name
 KF_ADMIN_NAME=
 # WebAdmin Password